Prodipsen27/chat_app_demo/README.md

 # chat_app_demo
-A basic chat application demo using java between server and client
+A basic chat application demo using java between server and client.